OpenNMT/OpenNMT-py/docs/source/FAQ.md

 The `src_subword_model` and `tgt_subword_model` should be valid BPE models.

+Additional options are available:
+- `glossaries`: list of subwords and/or regular expressions that should always be passed to the output without subword segmentation

 ### BART-style noise

 BART-style noise is composed of several parts, as described in [BART: Denoising Sequence-to-Sequence Pre-training for Natural Language Generation, Translation, and Comprehension](https://arxiv.org/abs/1910.13461).